orzechowskid/eslint-plugin-typelint/README.md

 ensures that a function's arguments match the types documented in its JSDoc block
 #### Options
 ##### ignoreTrailingUndefineds
-when set to `true`, the linter will skip type-checking of any .
+when set to `true`, this rule will not type-check any implicit parameters to the function call (where an 'implicit parameter' is what you get when e.g. calling `myFun(x, y)` with only one arg.  the value `y` will be set to `undefined`).
 Default: `false`
 #### Examples
 ```javascript
 /**